-Flow is a visual tool that gives you an up-to-date view of your entire system.
-Flow helps you improve your microservices architecture by letting you instantly identify which services depend on each other and how they work together.
+Flow is a visual tool that gives you an always up-to-date view of your entire system, helping you reason about your microservices architecture and identify which services depend on each other and how they work together.

 Having access to a zoomed out representation of your system can be invaluable in pretty much all parts of the development cycle.
 Flow helps you:

 - Track down bottlenecks before they grow into big problems.

 - Get new team members onboarded much faster.

 - Pinpoint hot paths in your system, services that might need extra attention.

 Services and PubSub topics are represented as boxes, arrows indicate a dependency.
 In the example below